tc39/proposal-temporal/docs/plaindate.md

 During "skipped" clock time like the hour after DST starts in the Spring, this method interprets invalid times using the pre-transition time zone offset.
 This behavior avoids exceptions when converting nonexistent date/time values to `Temporal.ZonedDateTime`, but it also means that values during these periods will result in a different `Temporal.PlainTime` value in "round-trip" conversions to `Temporal.ZonedDateTime` and back again.

-For usage examples and a more complete explanation of how this disambiguation works, see [Resolving ambiguity](./ambiguity.md).
+For usage examples and a more complete explanation of how this disambiguation works, see [Time Zones and Resolving Ambiguity](./timezone.md).

 If the result is outside the range that `Temporal.ZonedDateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then a `RangeError` will be thrown.